-The study results revealed that 51.8 per cent of total sample farmers were not a member in any organization/society while remaining were the members.
-Among beneficiary framers 49per cent of the farmers were member whereas, remaining 51 per cent of them were not a member of society/organization.
-Similarly, in case of non-seed beneficiary farmers about 56 per cent of the farmers were not in any organization.
-Few groundnut production organization like self helps groups and effective function of PACS are village level organization in which most of the sample farmers are members.
+The study results revealed that 51.8% of total sample farmers were not a member in any organization/society while remaining were the members.
+Similarly, in case of non-seed beneficiary farmers about 56% of the farmers were not members in any organization.
+Few groundnut production organizations such as self helps groups and effective function of PACS are village level organization in which most of the sample farmers are members.

-3.3 Project beneficiary details
+Project beneficiary details

-In order to assess the type of cultivars and quality of seed material distributed and status of sowing the given seed in last three years [2009-10, 2010-11 and 2011-12] were analyzed and the results are presented in Table 3.3.
+In order to assess the type of cultivars and quality of seed material distributed and status of sowing the given seed in last three years [2009-10, 2010-11 and 2011-12] were analyzed and the results are presented in Table 3.8.
 This would help to know, how far the project is benefited to farmers, from the result, it could be inferred that most of the farmers (319 samples) got benefited during 2010-2011 whereas, another 74 farmers were received seeds in 2009-10 from Namakkal district.